richard-austin/security-cam/README.md

 ### Web Front End
 The Web Front End (client) is an Angular application using [Angular CLI](https://github.com/angular/angular-cli) version 12.0.5 or later.
+This forms the user interface of the web application.
 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+### Tomcat Web Server
+Tomcat 9 (https://tomcat.apache.org/) hosts the server side of the web application (Web Back End).
 ### Web Back End
-The Web Back End (server) is a Grails application, running on Tomcat 9 (https://tomcat.apache.org/), which provides a Restful API for the Angular Web Front End.
+The Web Back End (server) is a Grails application (https://grails.org/), which provides a Restful API for the Angular Web Front End.
 It provides the calls to get and set application data as well as configuring the Camera setup.

 ### Media Server
-This provides a fragmented MP4 stream for each camera which forms the media source for the Media Source Extensions video implementation used on the Web Front End. ffmpeg connects to a camera RTSP output and converts that to fmp4 which can optionally include the audio stream. ffmpeg feeds the input to the media server with an http stream while the media server supports web socket connections through which the media streams are read.
+Provides a fragmented MP4 stream for each camera which forms the media source for the Media Source Extensions video implementation used on the Web Front End. ffmpeg connects to a camera RTSP output and converts that to fmp4 which can optionally include the audio stream. ffmpeg feeds the input to the media server with an http stream while the media server supports web socket connections through which the media streams are read.
 The media streams are also available through http connections which are used when recordings are made.

+nginx provides access to this through the same port as the Web Back End (https port 443).

 The Media Server is written in go (golang) and cross compiled for the ARM 64 architecture of the Raspberry pi.
 ### Wi-Fi Setup Service
-This runs as a Linux service as root user.
+Runs as a Linux service as root user.
 It is a web application written in Python, used to list Wi-Fi access points, list the NVR's LAN IP addresses and set up the NVR Wi-Fi and credentials.
 It also stops and starts the media server, recording service and the motion service during and after configuration updates.